DiogoMoreira4/siaas-cli/README.md

 Show published configuration keys for the server: `siaas-cli server-configs-show`

-Remove published server configuration key 'mailer_smtp_recipients': `siaas-cli server-configs-remove mailer_smtp_recipients`
+Remove published server configuration key 'mailer_smtp_recipients' (go back to using local config file or default value for this key): `siaas-cli server-configs-remove mailer_smtp_recipients`

-Clear all published server configuration keys (restores config from server's local config file): `siaas-cli server-configs-clear`
+Clear all published server configuration keys (all configurations will reset to the server's local config file or defaults): `siaas-cli server-configs-clear`

 - Agents: